adap/flower/examples/xgboost-quickstart/README.md

 # Flower Example using XGBoost

 This example demonstrates how to perform EXtreme Gradient Boosting (XGBoost) within Flower using `xgboost` package.
+We use [HIGGS](https://archive.ics.uci.edu/dataset/280/higgs) dataset for this example to perform a binary classification task.
 Tree-based with bagging method is used for aggregation on the server.

 This project provides a minimal code example to enable you to get stated quickly.
 For a more comprehensive code example, take a look at [xgboost-comprehensive](https://github.com/adap/flower/tree/main/examples/xgboost-comprehensive).